|What is the new NSFAS DHET Bursary Scheme?|

 If a prospective student qualifies for a bursary, they will have to sign a contract with binding conditions.

 Accepting DHET bursary funding will not require a beneficiary to pay back the funds in monetary terms.
-However, it does require that the beneficiary meets and maintains certain academic conditions/criteria, as well as service requirements for the duration of the study period, as well as a commitment to the country over the longer term.
+However, it does require that the beneficiary meets and maintains certain academic conditions/criteria.

 Any graduate funded through the DHET Bursary scheme who wishes to emigrate to live in another country will be required to pay back the funds before they leave the country.